 - Developing countries

 - Much, much more

-The further away from the closest electric line that the location is, then the more sense off-grid makes, especially if the electricity consumption needs are relatively small.
+The further away from the closest electric line that the location is, the more sense off-grid solar systems make, especially if the electricity consumption needs are relatively small.
 If the needs exceed approximately 5 kilowatt hours per day, then seriously consider adding the electric grid to assist with the power needs, especially if there is electric service available within ~1/4th. mile.
-If the power usage is below 1 to 5 kilowatt hours per day, then off-grid solar power can be an excellent solution for remote power needs.
+If the power usage is below 1 to 5 kilowatt hours per day, then off-grid solar systems can be excellent solutions for remote power needs.

 There are some off-grid applications where there are no batteries, and power only gets used when the sun shines.
 However, most off-grid systems do use batteries.
 Batteries can only store a finite amount of power, so power conservation helps a lot in making an off-grid system perform as expected.

 Power conservation means choosing the right appliances and learning usage habits so the energy storage does not run out… much like a tank of fuel in a vehicle can only drive so many miles before you have to fill it up.

 - Education: Power conservation and knowing how much power is stored up can go a long way in user satisfaction & performance.

 - Performance: The practice of sizing properly, and using the proper components, goes a long way in overall solar system performance & value.

 - Neatness: With wiring especially, if it is not neat and labeled properly, who wins?
 Probably no one.
 Neatness can go a long way in avoiding problems with the user not knowing how to use it, future costs for add-on needs or remodeling needs, and even safety.
 Neatness and a level of simplicity should stand high on the priority list.